edgedelta/docs/docs/installation/macos.md

 bash -c "$(curl -L https://release.edgedelta.com/release/install.sh)"
 ```

-## Troubleshooting
+## Troubleshoot the Agent

-Check the service status using the following command
+To check the status of the agent, run the following command:

 ```text
 sudo su
 launchctl list edgedelta
 ```

-Check the agent's log file for any errors that may indicate an issue with the agent, configuration, or deployment settings.

-Edge Delta's Service Log file path: `/opt/edgedelta/agent/edgedelta.log`
+To check the agent's log file for any errors that may indicate an issue with the agent, configuration, or deployment settings, run the following command on the Edge Delta service log file path:

 ```text
 cat /opt/edgedelta/agent/edgedelta.log
 ```

-Check the agent's configuration file to ensure the configuration doesn't contain issues.
+To check the agent's configuration file to ensure the configuration does not contain any issue, run the following command on the configuration file path:

-Configuration File path: `/opt/edgedelta/agent/config.yml`

 ```text
 cat /opt/edgedelta/agent/config.yml
 ```

-## Uninstallation
+## Uninstall the Agent

-Make sure to run uninstallation process as root.
+To uninstall the agent, run the following command as the **root** user:

 ```text
 sudo bash -c "$(curl -L https://release.edgedelta.com/uninstall.sh)"
 ```

+***